pawel045/PythonGames/snake/README.txt

-Classic snake, almost the same as for the Nokia 3310.
+A classic snake game, almost the same as for the Nokia 3310.